Adhesive: Contact

-Contact adhesives are used in strong bonds with high shear-resistance like laminates, such as bonding Formica to a wooden counter, and in footwear, as in attaching outsoles to uppers.
+Contact adhesives form high shear-resistance bonds with a rapid cure time.
+They are often applied in thin layers for use with laminates, such as bonding Formica to countertops, and in footwear, as in attaching outsoles to uppers.
 Natural rubber and polychloroprene (Neoprene) are commonly used contact adhesives.
 Both of these elastomers undergo strain crystallization.

 Contact adhesives must be applied to both surfaces and allowed some time to dry before the two surfaces are pushed together.
-Some contact adhesives require as long as 24 hours to dry before the surfaces are to be held together.
+Some contact adhesives require as long as 24 hours to dry completely before the surfaces are to be held together.
 Once the surfaces are pushed together, the bond forms very quickly.
-It is usually not necessary to apply pressure for a long time, so there is less need for clamps.
+Clamping is not required due to the rapid bond formation.

 Hot

 Hot adhesives, also known as hot melt adhesives, are thermoplastics applied in molten form (in the 65–180 °C range) which solidify on cooling to form strong bonds between a wide range of materials.
 Ethylene-vinyl acetate-based hot-melts are particularly popular for crafts because of their ease of use and the wide range of common materials they can join.
 A glue gun (shown at right) is one method of applying hot adhesives.
 The glue gun melts the solid adhesive, then allows the liquid to pass through its barrel onto the material, where it solidifies.

 Thermoplastic glue may have been invented around 1940 by Procter & Gamble as a solution to the problem that water-based adhesives, commonly used in packaging at that time, failed in humid climates, causing packages to open.
+However, water-based adhesives are still of strong interest as they typically do not contain volatile solvents.